alican90/sea3d/README.md

 SEA3D Player 1.6.5
 --
-SE3D Player is focused artists be very useful to view models, animations and others.
+SE3D Player is focused for artists and very useful to view models, animations and others.
 Not support **Poonya Script**.

 **Flash** http://sea3d.poonya.com/player/